Policies and Guidelines

 Copyright and Open Access

 M&M is an open access journal, making its articles available free of charge to users.
-Articles are published under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-Parts of an article may be published under a different license.
+Articles are routinely published under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+If desired by the author(s), an article may also be published under a more liberal license, e.g. Creative Commons Attribution 4.0 International (CC BY 4.0).
+If necessary, it is also possible that only individual parts of an article are published under a different, more liberal or more restrictive license.
 If this is the case, these parts are clearly marked as such.

-Authors publishing in M&M grant the journal owner, mdwPress (the academic publisher of mdw – University of Music and Performing Arts Vienna), a non-exclusive, transferable, and irrevocable license to use their submitted work under the CC BY-NC 4.0 license, unlimited in terms of location and time, in particular with regard to the rights of reproduction, distribution, and making available to the public.
+Authors publishing in M&M grant the journal owner, mdwPress (the academic publisher of mdw – University of Music and Performing Arts Vienna), a non-exclusive, transferable, and irrevocable license to use their submitted work under the CC BY-NC 4.0 license (or other applicable license), unlimited in terms of location and time, in particular with regard to the rights of reproduction, distribution, and making available to the public.
 The right of first publication in all electronic formats is also included.
 Beyond that, the rights of the authors are not affected.
-In particular, the authors are free to enter into separate, additional agreements with third parties for the non-exclusive use of any version of the work (e.g. in institutional or subject repositories), with an acknowledgment of its publication by mdwPress.
+In particular, the authors are free to enter into separate, additional agreements with third parties for the non-exclusive use of any version of the work (e.g. in institutional or subject repositories), with an acknowledgement of its publication by mdwPress.

-Any uses by mdwPress or others beyond the limits of the CC BY-NC 4.0 license (or other licenses pertaining to parts of an article) have to be negotiated with the authors of the respective article unless they are covered by applicable copyright legislation.
+Any uses by mdwPress or others beyond the limits of the CC BY-NC 4.0 license (or other licenses pertaining to an article or parts thereof) have to be negotiated with the authors of the respective article, unless they are covered by applicable copyright legislation.

 Research Ethics and Research Integrity